 Master Shinto shrine etiquette: torii bow, temizuya cleansing, walk aside, offer coin, ring bell, 2 bows 2 claps 1 bow, avoid faux pas.

 The torii gate marks the boundary between the secular and sacred worlds.
-Bow slightly before passing through and always walk to the side, as the center is reserved for the kami
+Bow slightly before passing through and walk to the side, as the center of the approach is reserved for the kami.

 Walk toward the main hall, being mindful to stay to the sides of the path as the center is reserved for the kami.

-Explore other parts of the shrine grounds, maintaining respectful behavior throughout.
+Explore other parts of the shrine grounds while maintaining respectful behavior throughout.

 Important Tips